albert12132/albertwu.org/notes/contents/style_guide.md

 ### Generator expressions

-<P>: **Generator expressions are okay for simple expressions**: this includes
+<P>: Generator expressions are okay for simple expressions.
+This
-list comprehensions, dictionary comprehensions, set comprehensions, etc.
-Generator expressions are neat ways to concisely create lists.
+includes list comprehensions, dictionary comprehensions, set comprehensions, etc.  Generator expressions are neat ways to concisely create lists.
 Simple ones are fine and even encouraged:

     ex = [x*x for x in range(10)]
     L = [pair[0] + pair[1] for pair in pairs if len(pair) == 2]